onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ## Graphical wizard

 The prerequisites for this installation method are the same as for the installation using batch mode.
-With this method the Onedata cluster is configured and deployed by using the Onepanel Web GUI.
+With this method, the Onedata cluster is configured and deployed by using the Onepanel Web GUI.

 #### Customizing Oneprovider Docker Compose script

-Similarly to the previous installation method we need to create some directories and prepare a docker-compose.yml file.
+Similarly to the previous installation method we need to create some directories and prepare a `docker-compose.yml` file.
 Create the following directories:

 ```sh
 sudo mkdir -p /opt/onedata/oneprovider/persistence